eGrocery shopper shifts at key formats: Supermarkets, Walmart, Target, and Hard Discounters

 Are factors other than lower prices influencing where customers choose to place their eGrocery orders?

-While lower prices may be driving some of Supermarkets’ online customers to shift a portion of their eGrocery orders to lower-priced formats, a bettershopping experience at Target is likely causing changes in purchase patterns for others.
+While lower prices may be driving some of Supermarkets’ online customers to shift a portion of their eGrocery orders to lower-priced formats, a better shopping experience at Target is likely causing changes in purchase patterns for others.

 The analysis found that Target also expanded its penetration with the highest-income households in 2022 versus the prior year.